vadimsteckler1/coins-docs.github.io/docs/rest-api.md

 * An additional parameter, `recvWindow`, may be sent to specify the number of milliseconds after `timestamp` the request is valid for.
 If `recvWindow` is not sent, **it defaults to 5000**.
-* Currently, `recvWindow` is only used when creates order.
 * The logic is as follows:

   ```javascript